 NBBTP Fellowship Class of 2009

+Dr. Hodges is the Vice President of Frontline Healthcare Workers Safety Foundation and currently serves as the Fellowship Director for the NBBTP.
 Dr. Hodges attended Saint Augustine's College in Raleigh, NC and earned a Bachelor of Science degree in pre-medical science.
-In 2005, Dr. Hodges earned a doctoral degree in biology from Howard University in Washington, DC.
+In 2005, he earned a doctoral degree in biology from Howard University.
 As a graduate student, he conducted research on infectious organisms such as Trypanosoma musculi and Plasmodium falciparum.
 Prior to his acceptance into the NBBTP, Marcus worked as a NIAID postdoctoral fellow for the Laboratory of Allergic Diseases, investigating the immunomodulatory effects of Ascaris suum pseudocoelomic fluid on allergic asthma.
-Upon completing the NBBTP Fellowship, Dr. Hodges worked for the Battelle National Biodefense Institute as a Biosafety-Biosecurity Specialist for the National Biodefense Analysis and Countermeasures Center (NBACC) located in Frederick, MD.
-Dr. Hodges currently serves as the Fellowship Program Director for the National Biosafety and Biocontainment Training Program.
+Upon completing the NBBTP Fellowship, Dr. Hodges worked for the Battelle National Biodefense Institute as a Biosafety & Biosecurity Specialist for the National Biodefense Analysis and Countermeasures Center (NBACC).

-Currently working as an Associate Biosafety Officer for the National Institutes of Health in Hamilton, MT, Ms. Morgan earned a Bachelor's of Science in Clinical Laboratory Science and a certificate in Molecular Diagnostic Science from the University of North Carolina at Chapel Hill.
+LT.
+Megan Morgan serves in the Commissioned Corps of the USPHS and currently works as the IRF Biosafety Manager for the National Institutes of Health in Hamilton, MT.
+LT.
+Morgan earned a Bachelor's of Science in Clinical Laboratory Science and a certificate in Molecular Diagnostic Science from the University of North Carolina at Chapel Hill.
 She is a Certified Medical Technologist and Clinical Laboratory Specialist in molecular biology.
 Her previous experience includes supporting the Defense Advanced Research Projects Agency in the Defense Sciences Office for research involving animal and human subjects.
 She also gained science policy experience at the American Association for the Advancement of Science (AAAS) Center for Science, Technology and Security Policy, with a focus in biosecurity.

 Hao A. Vu